KxSystems/docs/docs/ref/fby.md

 Syntax: `(aggr;data) fby group`

+Where

-Where `aggr` is an aggregate function and `data` and `group` are conforming vectors, collects the items of `data` into sublists according to the corresponding items of `group`, applies `aggr` to each sublist, and returns the results as a vector with the same count as `data`.
+-   `aggr` is an aggregate function
+-   `data` and `group` are conforming vectors

+collects the items of `data` into sublists according to the corresponding items of `group`, applies `aggr` to each sublist, and returns the results as a vector with the same count as `data`.

 !!! tip "When to use `fby`"